cnak/cnak.github.io/_posts/2016-07-15-normal-forms.md

 **Un-normalised table**

-*(projectCode, projectDesc, clientNo, clientName, crafterNo, crafterName, experienceLevel, no.ofDays)*
+*(projectCode, projectDesc, clientNo, clientName, crafterNo, crafterName, experienceLevel, noOfDays)*

 **1NF Definition**
  A table is in first normal form (1NF) if it has an identifying key and it contains no repeating groups of data.